jundalisay/superb/content/en/research/sarkar/idea/chapter-08.md

 The conquest of the mutative over the sentient and the gradual movement towards domination (second occasion) by the static force results in curvatures following the preceding curvature.

-## Stage 5: Sadrsha parińáma -- Creation
+## Stage 5: Sadrsha parinama -- Creation

 Kalá is followed by further formation of curvatures one after another, but each succeeding curve is not necessarily of the same wavelength as the preceding one.
 In fact, the difference goes on increasing as the wavelength continues to decrease.